opensearch-project/opensearch-learning-to-rank-base/README.md

 ## Publishing the Docker Image

+### Note: Since moving this into opensearch-project, this doesn't work.
+TODO:  investigate the standard way of pushing plugins to Docker Hub.
 To publish the Docker image to Docker Hub, you need to kick off the Docker action workflow:

         gh workflow run .github/workflows/docker.yml